boolean-uk/java-api-jpa-hibernate-workshop/README.md

 `@Entity` tells the Java Persistence API which is now called Jakarta Persistence that this class is something it should be concerned with as it will map to some sort of database entity.
 The `@Table` and `@Column` annotations are used to show it that this is going to be a table with the columns labelled as shown in the annotations.
 If we did a Select query and received an `Employee` object back then the data from each field (column) would map across to the fields in the class.
 The `@Id` annotation tells it that the value contained in the `id` field will be the Primary Key for the object and `@GeneratedValue` part tells it that the value will be generated by the database.

-In the `com.booleanuk.api` package create a new package called repository and add a new Interface to it called `EmployeeRepository`.
+In the package create a new package called repository and add a new Interface to it called `EmployeeRepository`.
 In that Interface add the following:

 ```java
 package com.booleanuk.api.repository;